-In other words, how we preserve our assets depends on our ability to sustain our short-term needs (daily expenses and outflow) without needing to liquidate (force sale) our assets.
+In other words, how we preserve our assets depends on our ability to sustain our short-term needs (daily expenses and outflow) without needing to liquidate (force sell) our assets.
 Consolidating your assets by consulting wealth management and financial planning advisories may be a good idea to have clearer view of your current financial health and have more control in monitoring and preserving your assets.

 5. Create or update your will

-To prevent your family from exploding into those family feuds infamously depicted in Hong Kong soap operas, updating your will (or create one if you don’t have one yet) is essential.
+To prevent your family from exploding into those family feuds infamously depicted in Hong Kong soap operas, updating your will (or creating one if you don’t have one yet) is essential.
 Jokes aside, it is important to have estate planning so that you can be assured that your family is being taken care off in the manner of your preference.

-Having a will doesn’t just ensure your hard-earned assets are distributed properly and rightfully, according to your wishes, it also helps your family go through the process quicker and with greater ease.
+Having a will doesn’t just ensure your hard-earned assets are distributed properly and rightfully, according to your wishes – it also helps your family go through the process quicker and with greater ease.
 Remember, avoid hassles by having different wills for assets in different countries and jurisdictions.